 For a free legal consultation, call (800) 747-3733

-In Jacksonville, Florida, hoverboard riders must abide by Florida statutes that outline where hoverboards can be ridden, required safety gear, and required licenses.
+In Jacksonville, Florida, hoverboard riders must abide by Florida statutes that outline where hoverboards can be ridden as well as what safety gear and licenses are required.

 - On a street with a speed limit below 25 miles per hour